jeremio/AgainstTheStorm-Helper/docs/technical.md

 ## Architecture Overview

-The Against the Storm Blueprint Optimizer is a client-side web application built with vanilla JavaScript, HTML5, and CSS3.
-The application follows a modular architecture pattern with clear separation of concerns between data management, UI handling, and business logic.
+The Against the Storm Blueprint Optimizer is a modern client-side web application built with Vue.js 3 and Vite.
+It follows a component-based architecture using the Composition API for logic organization and state management, ensuring high performance, maintainability, and scalability.

 ### Technology Stack

-**Frontend:**

-- **HTML5**: Semantic markup with accessibility features
-- **CSS3**: Modern styling with CSS Grid, Flexbox, and custom properties
-- **Vanilla JavaScript (ES6+)**: No framework dependencies for maximum performance and simplicity

-**Data Management:**
+- **Framework**: [Vue.js 3](https://vuejs.org/) (using Composition API)
+- **Build Tool**: [Vite](https://vitejs.dev/) for fast development and optimized production builds.
+- **Language**: JavaScript (ES6+)
+- **Styling**: CSS3

-- **JSON Files**: Static data storage for game information
+- **Data Management**: Static JSON files for game data.
-- **Local State**: In-memory state management for user selections

-**Build System:**

-- **No Build Process**: Direct file serving for simplicity and maintainability
-- **Modular JavaScript**: Organized into logical modules

-## File Structure
+### Project Structure

+The project is organized following modern web development standards within the `src` directory: